office buildings

 Similar protections exist if, for example, multiple individuals own the property and one co-owner has a judgment against them; a well drafted LLC Operating Agreement may protect the entire LLC from a judgment creditor against just one co-owner, limiting the judgment creditor to that co-owner’s distributions, if any.

-Taxes.
-One will need to consult with their tax advisor regarding the full implication this may have on one’s portfolio.
+– Taxes.
 Generally speaking, there is a minimum tax from the State of California (currently $800).
 But that is often a small consideration for the benefits of an LLC, including pass-through taxation similar to a sole-proprietorship or partnership.
 This means that owners of the LLC report their share of the income or losses on their individual tax returns.
 Because of the pass-through tax treatment offered to the LLC, the LLC gets the best of both worlds: the benefit of protection from personal liability; and the tax benefit of being treated like a partnership or sole proprietorship.

 For a personal residence in a single member LLC (SMLLC), you can still claim the (current) IRS Section 121 capital gain exclusion of $250,000 ($500,000 if you are married) when you sell your primary residence.
 California recognizes married couples as one owner that can elect to be treated as an SMLLC.

-Estate Planning.
-Properties held in LLCs can easily become part of an estate plan.
-Most owners will opt for an LLC because of the tax and liability benefits; but it can also simplify an estate plan.
+– Estate Planning.
+Properties held in LLCs can easily become part of an estate plan (the owner of the LLC should be your trust).
+Most owners will opt for an LLC because of the tax and liability benefits; but it can also simplify an estate plan and obtain the best of both worlds.
 It can also make it easier to “gift” partial ownership in the LLC (i.e. the property) as you age, within the IRS gift limitations, to reduce the size of your estate at death.

 Sources: